 - 1/3 cup (75g) dairy-free semi-sweet chocolate chips

-- Please do not ask to sub the quick oats with regular, it simply will NOT work.
-Using quick oats, they are much smaller and bake up completely different.
+- Please don't sub the quick oats with regular, it will NOT work.
+Quick oats are much smaller and bake up completely different.
 Using whole oats will make them fall apart.
 You can find quick oats anywhere.
-Also, the ginger in these does NOT make them spicy whatsoever.
+Also, the ginger in these do NOT make them spicy whatsoever.
 My daughter absolutely LOVES these bars and has no clue there is ginger in them.
 You can taste the ginger a bit, but it's delicious.
 If you want it milder in ginger flavor, just reduce to 1 teaspoon, but I wouldn't omit it completely.

 - I use this scale.

 - Preheat the oven to 350°F (177°C) and line a square baking dish with parchment paper cut to fit and lay both directions.
 My baking dish is is a little smaller than 8x8, more like 7 1/2, so if yours is a true 8x8, the bars just will be a bit thinner on the edges.

 - In a small bowl, mix the flaxseed and 6 tablespoons of water and heat in the microwave for 30 seconds.
 Whisk well and set aside.

 - To a food processor, add the sunflower kernels and process about 30-45 seconds until a fine flour forms (as in the photo).
 Be careful not to over process or it will start to turn into a paste.